 They tested 25 different USB microphones and for the third year in a row, they chose the Yeti as the winner.

-One of the reasons the Yeti is not my favorite is the frequent occurrence of people distorting their audio because the gain knob on the microphone is turned up too high.
-I've heard this on many an online meeting (Zoom, Skype, etc.).
-It's too easy to turn the gain up too high.
+One of the reasons the Yeti was not my favorite is the frequent occurrence of people distorting their audio because the gain knob on the microphone is turned up too high.
+I’ve heard this on many an online meeting (Zoom, Skype, etc.).
+It’s too easy to turn the gain up too high.
 I still hold that THAT is a major drawback of the yeti.

 Another reason I don’t like the Yeti is that it sits on a desk.
 In poor sounding rooms like the rectangular bedrooms most of us record in, this puts the mic too far from your mouth.
 That distance allows the echo-y, reverb-y room sound to dominate our audio.